flenniken/collections/docs/aws-config.md

 For the "Price class" field select "Use only North America and Europe" because it is cheaper and faster to deploy.

 Push the "Create Distribution" button at the bottom of the page and wait for it to deploy.
 It will take a few minutes.

+Under the Behaviors tab check the collections line and push the Edit button.
+For the "Viewer protocol policy" select "Redirect HTTP to HTTPS" then save.

 [⬇ ────────](#Contents)